Chiba clan: Genpei War

 During the Genpei War (1180–1185) the Chiba clan, as well as the Hōjō, Miura, and Doi clans, opposed the greater 'core' Taira clan and supported Minamoto no Yoritomo.
 Chiba Tsunetane, clan chief of the period, won Yoritomo’s trust and helped establish the Kamakura shogunate.
 The power of the clan increased in this period, but ultimately declined during the Muromachi period (1336–1573).

 Later history

 The Chiba clan was completely conquered by Toyotomi Hideyoshi before the establishment of the Tokugawa shogunate.
 Many descendants of the Chiba clan live in Chiba Prefecture today.
-Chiba Castle, reconstructed in 1967, is built on the site of Inohana Castle, a fortification of the clan.
+Chiba Castle, reconstructed in 1967, is built on the site of Inohana Castle, an area previously controlled by the clan.